quintel/etmodel/app/views/pages/_whats_new_content.en.md

 The hourly heat demand curves in the buildings and agriculture sector are now temperature dependent.
 This means that the shape of the demand curves will change depending on the selected weather year.
 Previously, the ETM used static demand profiles for the buildings sector and a flat profile for agriculture.
 Both sectors now use the same profile, based on data from large gas consumers, which is generated dynamically using weather data.
 As a result, this profile is now also available for the weather years 1987, 1997, and 2004.
 Heat demand in buildings and agriculture responds to outdoor temperature fluctuations, just like households heating demand.

-Get insight in the impact of the weather year selection on demand curves in the **[Flexibility → Weather conditions][weather years slide]** section!
+Get insight in the impact of the weather year selection on demand curves in the **[Flexibility → Weather conditions](/scenario/flexibility/flexibility_weather/extreme-weather-conditions)** section!

 ![](/assets/pages/whats_new/weather_years_buildings_heating_en.png)